-Courts have considered the following behaviors as criteria for a hostile working environment:
+Courts have considered the following factors as criteria for whether there exists a hostile working environment:

 - Whether the victim belongs to a protected class

 - Whether the conduct happened in the workplace